 Requesting your letter of recommendation

 After submitting the online application form, you will be prompted to provide contact information, including a professional email address (.edu, .gov, etc.), for each of your recommenders.
 We strongly encourage recommenders to submit their letters electronically.
-If absolutely necessary, they may submit their letters, along with the completed recommendation cover form, in signed and sealed envelopes to SIS Graduate Admissions.
+The application portal will provide the recommender with a recommendation form as well as the ability to upload a letter directly into the system.

 The SIS institution code for GRE score reporting is 5007.
 There is no department code.